restezconnectes/send-pdf-for-contact-form-7/readme.txt

 == Changelog ==

+= 0.8.6 =
+* Adding change separator for CSV option

 = 0.8.5 =
-* Bug fixed with upload files field
+* Bug fixed with uploading files field

 = 0.8.4 =
 * Bug fixed with the 'wpcf7pdf_path_temp' option, you can remove this option by disabling plugin